satish30118/chat-sphere/README.md

 ## Introduction

-Chat Sphere is real-time chat application.
+Chat Sphere is real-time chat application, developed using NextJs, NodeJs and socket.io

 ## Features